frk2/toyoyta_radar_control_can/README.md

 # Toyota Radar spoofer and can controller
-Reverse engineered can bus messages to enable the automotive Radar found on 2016+ Toyotas with TSS (corolla, Rav4, Highlander, camry)
+Reverse engineered can bus messages to enable the automotive Radar found on 2016+ Toyotas with TSS (corolla, Rav4, Highlander, camry).
+If you got your radar hooked up by are disappointed by invalid tracks, this will help you turn the radar on so you see something!

 ## Requirements
 You'll need: